meteortemplates/array/README.md

 * [Jon James](http://github.com/jonjamz)

-My goal with this package is to keep it simple, similar to core packages like `ReactiveVar`.
+My goal with this package is to keep it simple, similar to core packages like [ReactiveVar](http://docs.meteor.com/#/full/reactivevar).

-It may already have everything it needs.
+As such, it may already have everything it needs.

 *Please create issues and discuss potential contributions before creating a pull request.*